shuhratkulboboev/Stats_helper/README.md

 - Customizable styling and output formats

 ### CLI Interface
-- Load data from CSV files
+- Load data from CSV files and used iris.csv dataset for checking and testing packages
 - Generate summary statistics
 - Export visualizations to files